rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 **Combine Multiple Attributes In The Feed**

-You can now merge different attributes in a single attribute, to show in your woocommerce xml feed.
+You can now merge different attributes in a single attribute, to show in your woocommerce XML product feed.

 For example, in the product title you can add brand name to attract your targeted audience.
 This feature removes the hassle of manually doing it.